Heat Health Emergency In Philadelphia Has Residents Running For Cover From Sun: 'This Heat Is Like, Dangerous'

 But for customers brave enough to withstand the sun, their advice is simple.

-“Maybe if you’re in Philly you should get some water ice or just stay inside,” a boy said.MORE NEWS: NJDOT Offering Drivers Money To Simply Drive Around; Here's How It Works
+“Maybe if you’re in Philly you should get some water ice or just stay inside,” a boy said.MORE NEWS: Mother Of 6 Stabbed To Death In West Philly Had Protective Order Against Fiance Charged In Her Murder

 The Philadelphia Corporation for Aging’s Hotline is 215-765-9040.